Keyword Prominence: Is It Ranking Factor in SEO?

 Similarly, in SEO, burying the target keyword within web content is discouraged because it can create confusion about the page’s topic.

-Although there is general agreement in the SEO industry on the significance of keyword prominence, it is still unclear whether Google has validated this as a ranking criteria or if this is just conjecture.
+Although the SEO industry generally agrees on the significance of keyword prominence, it is still unclear whether Google has validated this as a ranking criterion or if this is just conjecture.

 This article investigates the concept of keyword prominence and gives statistics to support its importance.